 For Math, you simply convert your raw score to final section score using the table.
 For the Evidence-Based Reading and Writing section score, there is an extra step.
 You get individual raw scores for the Reading Test and the Writing and Language Test.
 These two raw scores are the converted into two scaled test scores using a table.
 The two test scores are then added together and multiplied by 10 to give you your final Evidence-Based Reading and Writing section score (from 200 to 800).
 I'll explain this more in-depth with examples below:

 You cannot know what the raw to scale score conversion will be in advance.
 While the exact raw to scale score conversion will vary by testing date, the College Board supplies this example chart in their new SAT Practice Test:

 Note: this is just an example.
-The exact conversion chart will vary by test date.
+The exact conversion chart will vary slightly depending on the individual test.

 Why are Reading and Writing and Language listed as separate sections?
 Why are they graded from 10-40 instead of 200-800?
 As I mentioned briefly before, you get separate raw scores for the Reading and Writing and Language.
-You then take these 2 raw scores and convert them into 2 scale scores using the above table.
+You then take these two raw scores and convert them into two scale scores using the above table.
 For example, if you answered 33 correctly in Reading and 39 correctly in Writing and Language, your scale scores would be 29 and 35, respectively.